1/2/20 By DAN ULLOA

-Thus, Illinois beat New Jersey to the finish line despite New Jersey electing a Democratic Governor a full year before Illinois.
+Thus, Illinois beat New Jersey to the finish line in the legalization race despite New Jersey electing a Democratic Governor a full year before Illinois.

 Many thought the prices were higher than cannabis that can be obtained via the underground market but appreciated the convenience and legality of the dispensaries’ cannabis.
 In addition, legal cannabis is thought to be safer than its illegal counterpart.

 Part of the reason the price is high is due to the level of taxation imposed on cannabis.
 Illinois officials are eager for the state to reap the benefit of a brand new stream of tax revenue.
 California has had been dealing with similar issues for the past year.